 Whenever you plan to start a business, you better base your decision on facts and figures.
-Sabah is doing quite well as a travel destination (probably not early this year).
+Sabah is doing quite well as a travel destination.
 Some individuals or companies would want to invest in this sector but need more statistics of Sabah tourists to analyze the domestic and international markets.
 As I work in tourism line, people would ask me the following questions from time to time.

 - How many tourists visit Sabah last year?